root42jp/PowerPlatformConnectors/certified-connectors/Docurain/Readme.md

 To proceed, you will need the following.
 * Create a Account Docurain `https://docurain.jp/signup/`
 * Create an access token from Docurain console screen<br>
-  The access token is an API key for the custom connector "Docurain".
-Please set an expire and an allowed IP address with this in mind.
+  The access token is an API key for the custom connector "Docurain".<br>
+  Please set an expire and an allowed IP address with this in mind.<br>
+  Since the access will be from MS, the allowed IP address will necessarily be `*. *. *. *`.

 ## Downloading & Deploying the Connector
 1. Clone the PowerPlatformConnectors GitHub repository